 Jay Fields started teaching yoga when she was a teenager.
-Now, 14 years later and in her early 30s, she has a lot to say about teaching with integrity.
+Now, 28 years later and in her 40s, she has a lot to say about teaching with integrity.
 Fields has no patience for teachers who prioritize the pursuit of a perfect-looking pose over the needs and inner lives of their students.

 After teaching in Portland for more than a decade, Jay recently moved down to Ojai, California.
 Her days now involve writing, one-on-one teacher mentoring, and a few group classes.
 I caught up with Jay over the holidays for a talk about her work.

 And while teachers first approach Jay with questions about their practice and teaching, often that’s the last thing they wind up talking about.
 So what do they really want to discuss?
 “Emotional vulnerability,”

 Now she leads a monthly 3-hour class in Ventura.
 In addition to poses, she facilitates group sharing and counsel.

 “The same people show up every week,”she said.
 “It’s a really neat community of people from total beginners to teachers.
 From people who you think would never do yoga to people who’ve done yoga for 20 years.
 It’s kind of just play.”

 Life in Ojai

 She had heard about the town several times, and each time she felt a little “ding” in her heart, she said, like a bell ringing.
 Finally she had to visit.
 “The first time I drove into valley,” she said, “I got it.
 I fell in love with the mountains.”

 She returned to her life in Portland.
 “I dreamt about the mountains every night for 30 nights in a row.
 I decided I should go back.”